codecentric/gopass-ui/README.md

 Of course, you need to have [Gopass](https://github.com/gopasspw/gopass) up and running already.
 We also recommend you to use a dialog-based PIN-entry-tool for typing in your GPG passphrase like [pinentry-mac for MacOS](https://formulae.brew.sh/formula/pinentry-mac) instead of using the default terminal-based.

 ### NOTICE
-We'll only test the MacOS builds and are not able to support you with linux and windows releases.
+We'll only test the MacOS builds and **are not able to support you with linux and windows releases**.
 We are welcome to receive pull requests to tackle linux and windows issues.

 ## Issues